 The Office of Internal Audit reports administratively through the Office of the President.
-All employees (other than the Director) are University of Iowa employees.
+All employees (other than the Chief Audit Executive) are University of Iowa employees.
 As a result, the Office of Internal Audit reports functionally to the President.
-In order to ensure its independence, the Internal Audit Director administratively reports to the Executive Director of the Board Office and the Chair of the Audit and Compliance Committee.
+In order to ensure its independence, the Chief Audit Executive administratively reports to the Executive Director of the Board Office and functionally to the Audit and Compliance Committee.

 Internal Audit Charter